huijing/personal-website-v3/src/content/blog/2015-04-06-drupal-101-alternative-accordion.md

    `-- templates/
    ```

-3. There are some best practices when using Javascript in Drupal, and I strongly recommend everyone to read the [documentation](https://www.drupal.org/node/171213).
+3. There are some best practices when using JavaScript in Drupal, and I strongly recommend everyone to read the [documentation](https://www.drupal.org/node/171213).
 As a general tip, wrap your code in a closure.

    ```js
    (function ($) {